pbryzek/supervised-machine-learning/challenge/README.md

 Finally I used the EasyEnsembleClassifier(n_estimators=100, random_state=1) algorithm.
 Based off the X_train and y_train data that was entered into it, it yieled by far the best accuracy score of 93.16%.

+The precision is defined as TP / TP+FP. was very consistent for the low risk loans represented by the 1 row, all siz algorithms had a value of 1.0.
+For the precision of the high_risk loans, the BalancedRandomForestClassifier algorithm performed best at .40 with all other algorithms posting values below .1.

+Recall or sensitivity is defined as TP/(TP+FN).
+For the high risk loans (represented with a 0), BalancedRandomForestClassifier had a low of 0.47 and EasyEnsembleClassifier had the best score at 0.92.
+For the low risk loans (represented with a 1), ClusterCentroids had the low of .66 and BalancedRandomForestClassifier had the greatest value at 1.0.
+The algorithm with the overall best Recall was BalancedRandomForestClassifier at .99 and ClusterCentroids was lowest at 0.66.

 ### Balanced Accuracy Scores
 - RandomOverSampler: .7231
 - SMOTE: .7264